Bequeath Barcelona for a Bonavista property

-The adjoining neighborhoods of El Canyet and Bonavista are located approximately 15 kilometers northeast of Barcelona proper.
+The adjoining neighborhoods of El Canyet and Bonavista are located approximately fifteen kilometres northeast of Barcelona proper.
 They can be accessed from Barcelona’s Plaça de Catalunya train station in 45 minutes.
-Residents can reach Barcelona-El Prat International Airport—located on the opposite side of Barcelona—in less than 30 minutes by car.
+Residents can reach Barcelona-El Prat International Airport—located on the opposite side of Barcelona—in less than thirty minutes by car.
 Bonavista presents a variety of second home opportunities, with both apartments and stand-alone homes available for purchase.

 Bonvista properties are conveniently close to amenities that residents rely can on for everyday needs.
 There are various restaurants and shops that are accessible by local bus or car.